slowernews/wisdom-tldr/README.md

 ===
 ###On fame

 See fame as a multiplier.
+If you want to impact the world, be famous.

 <!--
-Be famous.
 Do everything in public.
 Record what you’re working on, the challenges you face, the cool things you do.
 Other people are facing the same problems.
 They not only will identify you, by doing things in public, they can provide you with solutions.
 Do things worthy of making you famous.
 The audience you build allows you to multiply everything you do across all those people.
 In increases your impact.
 It makes it easy to sell something.
 It makes it easy to come up with products and services.
 They will ask you or you can ask them.
 Ask yourself first what you would like to be famous for, and then go learn that.
 As a famous person you will be drawn towards the large number of people in the center.
 It is those on the tails that are the most valuable.
 Don’t let the average dilute you.

-to impact the world
 -->